-Fill the bath with clean unpolluted fluid.
+Fill the bath at room temperature (25°C) with silicon oil 200.05 to the second ring on the basket.
 Under-filling may reduce bath performance.
 The fluid should never exceed a height of 1.9 cm (0.75 inches) below the top of the basket.
 Carefully monitor the bath fluid level as the bath temperature rises to prevent overflow or splashing.
 Remove excess hot fluid if necessary with caution.

-200.05 Silicon Oil expands 2.54 cm (1 inch) for a 100 $\,^\circ\!C$ increase in temperature.
+Note: 200.05 Silicon Oil expands 2.54 cm (1 inch) for a 100°C increase in temperature.